UNIX System V: System V and the Unix market

 By 2001, several major Unix variants such as SCO UnixWare, Compaq Tru64 UNIX, and SGI IRIX were all in decline.
 The three major Unix versions doing well in the market were IBM AIX, Hewlett-Packard's HP-UX, and Sun's Solaris.

 In 2006, when SGI declared bankruptcy, analysts questioned whether Linux would replace proprietary Unix altogether.
 In a 2006 article written for Computerworld by Mark Hall, the economics of Linux were cited as a major factor driving the migration from Unix to Linux:

 The article also cites trends in high-performance computing applications as evidence of a dramatic shift from Unix to Linux:

 In a November 2015 survey of the top 500 supercomputers, Unix was used by only 1.2% (all running IBM AIX), while Linux was used by 98.8%; the same survey in November 2017 reports 100% of them using Linux.

 System V derivatives continued to be deployed on some proprietary server platforms.
 The principal variants of System V that remain in commercial use are AIX (IBM), Solaris (Oracle), and HP-UX (HP).
 According to a study done by IDC, in 2012 the worldwide Unix market was divided between IBM (56%), Oracle (19.2%), and HP (18.6%).
 No other commercial Unix vendor had more than 2% of the market.
 Industry analysts generally characterize proprietary Unix as having entered a period of slow but permanent decline.

 OpenSolaris and illumos distributions

 OpenSolaris and its derivatives are the only SVR4 descendants that are open-source software.

-Core system software continues to be developed as illumos used in illumos distributions such as SmartOS, Omniosce, OpenIndiana and others.
+Core system software continues to be developed as illumos, which is used in illumos distributions such as SmartOS, OpenIndiana and others.